dubtran/hypemergence/README.md

 With that, if you're interested in getting more insight to the two weeks of my struggles and pains in creating this app, please visit [my blog](www.medium.com/@dubtran)

-###Thanks for getting this far and your interest in Hypemergence :D
+###Thanks for getting this far and your interest in HypeMergence :D